pollination/pollination-docs/apps/deploy-app.md

 If the app runs as expected, enter "ctrl + c" on the command line to stop the app.

-### Running the app in a Docker container
+### Step-5: Running the app in a Docker container

 Before, deploying the app, it is necessary to run the app in a Docker container.
 In order to run the app in a Docker container, we will need to install Docker desktop first.
 Visit this [link](https://www.docker.com/products/docker-desktop) to download the Docker desktop and install it on your system.
 Once installed, run the docker desktop and keep it running in the background.

-Once the docker desktop is running, Let's go to the epw-wind folder use the "run" command from the Pollination-apps library to run the app in a Docker container.
+Once the docker desktop is running, Let's go to the app folder and use the `run` command from the Pollination-apps library to run the app in a Docker container.

 You can find out the structure of this command by using the following command;